ajaysureshcodes/ice-4131-labs/lab1/README.md

 When applying for an account, you should state that you are joining project: **scw2139**

-It will take a few minutes for your account to be activated, so please be patient once you have submitted your application to join the supercomputer.
+It will take some time for your account to be activated, so please be patient once you have submitted your application to join the supercomputer.
+If you do not have access after 2 working days, please contact the tutor.
 Begin reading the next steps but do not attempt to log in to the supercomputer until you are notified that your account is active!

 ---